marley/foqus/README.md

 I created Foqus for myself.
 I found myself mindlessly visiting social media and doomscrolling.
 I wasted hours.
 Sometimes to procrastinate and sometimes out of boredom.
-I created Foqus so that I can remind myself of who I really want to be: an avid reader, a learner, an artist.
+I know my potential: an avid reader, a learner, an artist.
 Foqus helps me pause and make an active choice about what to do next.
 Maybe it can help you too :)

 ## Foqus lets you
 - Choose sites to avoid, and receive gentle reminders to pause and decide your next move